Unleash/unleash/website/docs/api/admin/events-api.md

 ### `user-deleted`

 This event fires when you delete a user.
-The `preData` property contains the deleted users information.
+The `preData` property contains the deleted user's information.

 ``` json title="example event: user-deleted"
 {